kallaballa/Poppy/README.md

 Usage: poppy [options] <imageFiles>...
 Default options will work fine on good source material.
 Please, always make sure images are scaled and rotated to match each other.
-Anyway, there are a couple of options you can specifiy.
+Anyway, there are a couple of options you can specify.
 But usually you would only want to do this if you either have bad source material, feel like experimenting or are trying to do something funny.